 - You must create your own Slack app and add it to your workspace.
 See https://api.slack.com/messaging/webhooks in the Slack API.

-A supplemental link is a link in the documentation that brings a reader to information they can locate on their own through a simple internet search.
+A supplemental link is a link in the documentation that brings a reader to information they can locate on their own through an internet search.
 Avoid creating deep links to pages outside of Splunk sites when the link is supplemental.
 Instead, consider other ways you can direct users to information if you think they need assistance finding it, such as giving the user a search term and a website name.
 See the following examples:

 - Search for "Query tables" on the Microsoft website.